Pylons/pyramid/docs/designdefense.rst

   ZCA, the original developer does not need to think terribly hard about the mechanics of introducing such a plugpoint.

-Many developers seem to believe that creating extensible applications is "not worth it".
+Many developers seem to believe that creating extensible applications is not worth it.
 They instead suggest that modifying the source of a given application for each deployment to override behavior is more reasonable.
 Much discussion about version control branching and merging typically ensues.